5 Things You Didn’t Know About Wasted Drugs in Singapore

 - Return the medicine to a nearby pharmacy.

-Recently, the Departments of Pharmacy of the National University of Singapore and the NCCS have been studying the feasibility of medication recycling as a solution to drug wastage in Singapore.
+In 2017, the Departments of Pharmacy of the National University of Singapore and the NCCS released a study exploring the feasibility of medication recycling as a solution to drug wastage in Singapore.

 They studied 244 donations of unused medicine which amounted to 20,759 dosage units and found that up to 90.8% of all donations were reusable, providing a total of SGD $5,266 in cost savings.